mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    1. Deploy the Kubernetes cluster.
    1. Install and configure all Control Center services.
    1. Set up GitOps with ArgoCD.

+1. Monitor the progress of the deployment process through the terminal.
+It takes around 45-60 minutes for the process to complete.

+   The script will display status updates for each component:
+      - In case you observe **failed attempts and retries**, keep waiting, sometimes it takes multiple retries for some components to be set up.
+      - In case the process completes with **errors**, run `./wrapper.sh` again.

 1. The Terraform state will be in the container after running the script so you need to push the state to the new system: